Dev-hwang/flutter_foreground_task/README.md

 ## Features

 * Can perform repetitive tasks with foreground service.
-* Provides a widget that prevents the app from closing when the foreground service is running.
+* Provides a widget that minimize the app without closing it when the user presses the soft back button.
 * Provides useful utilities that can use while performing tasks.
 * Provides option to automatically resume foreground service on boot.